 Likewise, the Huntress and Necromancer each conserve a lot of MP when using lower-tier abilities, while still either inflicting slow status or healing.
 The Ninja's shuriken costs the same amount of MP to use Speedy, but a higher amount per tier to throw the shuriken, so a low-tier shuriken is good if you aren't worried about the damage.
-A Trickster's best trap, unless one is using the trap for its decoy, is its lowest tier trap because of its teleport ability being the same among all tiers.
+A Trickster's best prism, unless one is using the prism for its decoy, is the starter one because of its teleport ability being the same among all tiers.

 Bribing Your Way to Victory: Real money is used to purchase Realm Gold, which can be spent in several ways, some of which affect gameplay.

 You lose everything on your person when you die; a vault enables you to retain items between deaths.
 Realm Gold can be used to purches extra vault slots.

 Dungeons can be opened by killing related enemies, or by purchasing their keys directly with Realm Gold.

 XP boosters can be bought to double your EXP rate and get to level 20 much quicker.